Authentication, Authorization, Accounting (“AAA”)

 • Device privileges (Rules, Business Logic) are delivered/enforced at the device level using certificates

-• Certificate-based rules govern device interactions, activities and data handling
+• Certificate-enforced rules govern device interactions, activities and data handling

 • TrustCentral’s proprietary technology excels at IoT Device Authorization